jamesbornholt/homepage/content/post/memory-models.md

 ### Total store ordering (TSO)

-Rather than waiting for the write (1) to become visible, we could instead place it into a *write buffer*:
+Rather than waiting for the write (1) to become visible, we could instead place it into a *store buffer*:

 {{% img src="post/ordering/wb-wb.png" alt="two threads running in parallel" width="45%" %}}

-Then (2) could start immediately after putting (1) into the write buffer, rather than waiting for it to reach the L3 cache.
-Since the write buffer is on-core, it's very fast to access.
-At some time in the future, the cache hierarchy will pull the write from the write buffer and propagate it through the caches so that it becomes visible to other threads.
-The write buffer allows us to hide the write latency that would usually be required to make write (1) visible to all the other threads.
+Then (2) could start immediately after putting (1) into the store buffer, rather than waiting for it to reach the L3 cache.
+Since the store buffer is on-core, it's very fast to access.
+At some time in the future, the cache hierarchy will pull the write from the store buffer and propagate it through the caches so that it becomes visible to other threads.
+The store buffer allows us to hide the write latency that would usually be required to make write (1) visible to all the other threads.

-Write buffering is nice because it preserves single-threaded behavior.
+Store buffering is nice because it preserves single-threaded behavior.
 For example, consider this simple single-threaded program:

-{{% img src="post/ordering/wb-local.png" alt="write buffers preserve local behavior" width="45%" %}}
+{{% img src="post/ordering/wb-local.png" alt="store buffers preserve local behavior" width="45%" %}}

 The read in (2) needs to see the value written by (1) for this program to preserve the expected single-threaded behavior.
-Write (1) has not yet gone to memory---it's sitting in core 1's write buffer---so if read (2) just looks to memory, it's going to get an old value.
-But because it's running on the same CPU, the read can instead just inspect the write buffer directly, see that it contains a write to the location it's reading, and use that value instead.
-So even with a write buffer, this program correctly prints `1`.
+Write (1) has not yet gone to memory---it's sitting in core 1's store buffer---so if read (2) just looks to memory, it's going to get an old value.
+But because it's running on the same CPU, the read can instead just inspect the store buffer directly, see that it contains a write to the location it's reading, and use that value instead.
+So even with a store buffer, this program correctly prints `1`.

-A popular memory model that allows write buffering is called *total store ordering* (TSO).
-TSO mostly preserves the same guarantees as SC, except that it allows the use of write buffers.
+A popular memory model that allows store buffering is called *total store ordering* (TSO).
+TSO mostly preserves the same guarantees as SC, except that it allows the use of store buffers.
 These buffers hide write latency, making execution [significantly faster][wbperf].

 #### The catch

-A write buffer sounds like a great performance optimization, but there's a catch: TSO allows behaviors that SC does not.
+A store buffer sounds like a great performance optimization, but there's a catch: TSO allows behaviors that SC does not.
 In other words, programs running on TSO hardware can exhibit behavior that programmers would find surprising.

-Let's look at the same first example from above, but this time running on a machine with write buffers.
-First, we execute (1) and then (3), which both place their data into the write buffer rather than sending it back to main memory:
+Let's look at the same first example from above, but this time running on a machine with store buffers.
+First, we execute (1) and then (3), which both place their data into the store buffer rather than sending it back to main memory:

 {{% img src="post/ordering/wb-tso0.png" alt="two threads running in parallel" width="45%" %}}

 Next we execute (2) on core 1, which is going to read the value of `B`.
-It first inspects its local write buffer, but there's no value of `B` there, so it reads `B` from memory and gets the value `0`, which it prints.
+It first inspects its local store buffer, but there's no value of `B` there, so it reads `B` from memory and gets the value `0`, which it prints.
 Finally, we execute (4) on core 2, which is going to read the value of `A`.
-There's no value of `A` in core 2's write buffer, so it reads from memory and gets the value `0`, which it prints.
-At some indeterminate point in the future, the cache hierarchy empties both write buffers and propagates the changes to memory.
+There's no value of `A` in core 2's store buffer, so it reads from memory and gets the value `0`, which it prints.
+At some indeterminate point in the future, the cache hierarchy empties both store buffers and propagates the changes to memory.

 Under TSO, then, this program can print `00`.
 This is a behavior that we showed above to be explicitly ruled out by SC!
-So write buffers cause behaviors that programmers don't expect.
+So store buffers cause behaviors that programmers don't expect.

 Is there any architecture willing to adopt an optimization that runs against programmer intuition?
 Yes!
-It turns out that practically *every* modern architecture includes a write buffer, and so has a memory model at least as weak as TSO.
+It turns out that practically *every* modern architecture includes a store buffer, and so has a memory model at least as weak as TSO.

 In particular, the venerable x86 architecture specifies a memory model that is very close to TSO.
 Both Intel (the originator of x86) and AMD (the originator of x86-64) specify their memory model with example *litmus tests*, similar to the programs above, that describe the observable outcomes of small tests.
 Unfortunately, specifying the behavior of a complex system with a handful of examples leaves room for ambiguity.
-Researchers at Cambridge have poured significant effort into [formalizing x86-TSO][x86tso] to make clear the intended behaviors of x86's TSO implementation (and in particular, where it differs from this notion of write buffering).
+Researchers at Cambridge have poured significant effort into [formalizing x86-TSO][x86tso] to make clear the intended behaviors of x86's TSO implementation (and in particular, where it differs from this notion of store buffering).

 ### Getting weaker